 Discovery News reports:

+Eating unlimited amounts of high-fat food for just six weeks before resuming a more reasonable diet is enough to cause anxiety, intense cravings and other withdrawal-like symptoms in mice.
+The rodents also experienced chemical changes in their brains that suggested parallels between the ways they respond to fatty and sugary foods and the ways they respond to harder drugs, like cocaine.
+Together, the new findings add to a growing body of research into the addictive qualities of junk food.
 “What this means from my interpretation is that it’s important to prepare oneself for the low that can be experienced from changing the diet and removing palatable high-fat, high-sugar rewards,” said Stephanie Fulton, a neuroscientist at the University of Montreal.
 “We can try to plan for the low and replace food with other things that give us pleasure, whatever that might be.”

 High fat food is typically studied for its contribution to obesity, but even if one doesn’t gain weight, these foods are mind altering.
 Discovery News continues:

 This last statement I found particularly important.
 If we feed our children right now, we are not only setting them up for a happier life, we are also preventing a life long struggle with addiction.
 What parent would knowingly set their child up for the struggles of drug addiction?
 We do the grocery shopping; we are responsible for the food the comes into our homes.
 Just like we wouldn’t bring cocaine into our homes, we should not stock our pantries with high fat food.
 Image: Diet Woman Kicking Donut Snacks on Bigstock